 In 1820, Anna, Anders and Maria's eldest daughter, moved to Nässjö Parish, where she worked as a maid on various farms.
 By 1822, Anna was working at Stackeryd, a farm in east Nässjö.
 While there, she met her husband Sven Petersson, a farmhand at Stackeryd.
 Sven was born June 1, 1795 in Norra Sandsjö Parish and worked as a farmhand and later as a crofter.
-On October 30, 1823, Sven and Anna were married in Nässjö Parish.25 the were married bv Pastor Rosengren, and witnesses included Ulrica Sophia Rosengren, Mister Wykmark, and maid Anna Maria Johansdotter in Prästgården.
+On October 30, 1823, Sven and Anna were married in Nässjö Parish.32 The two married bv Pastor Rosengren. and the witnesses included were Ulrica Sophia Rosengren, Mister Wykmark, and maid Anna Maria Johansdotter in Prästgården.
 After they were married, Sven and Anna moved to Hesslebo, where they briefly lived with Anders Andersson and Maria Svensdotter's family.